input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

    - Asset Name: The name of the token in hexadecimal.

-## 1.2 Configuring token release schedule
+### 1.2 Configuring the token release schedule

-### 1.2.1 Implementing V(t) release function
+#### 1.2.1 Implementing V(t) release function

-Understanding `V` function:
+**Understanding the `V` function:**

-- Purpose: The `V` function defines the schedule and amount of token `A` that moves from the reserve supply to the circulating supply over time.
+- The `V` function defines the schedule and amount of tokens `A` that move from the reserve supply to the circulating supply over time.

+- The Validity interval is to be present and equal to `[T, infinity]`, where `T` is time in the recent past, close to the current time.

+- The Transaction input with ReserveAuthPolicy token is to be present.
+This utxo contains datum in the form `[[[T_0, ], [_, _], _], _, _]` where `T_0` is the start time of the Reserve system.
+Based on `T_0` and `T`, one can calculate how much time has passed since the start of the system.

+- The `V` function should be able to mint X tokens and be invoked repeatedly, each time minting X new tokens.
+The value of X should grow in time and represent the total number of tokens to be released from the Reserve to IlliquidCirculationSupply up to the current moment in time.

+**User responsibility:**

-- User Responsibility: You need to provide the logic for `V`, which determines how tokens are released.
+- You need to provide the logic for `V`, which determines how tokens are released.

 - This logic can be written using native or Plutus scripts as well as Aiken scripts.
 The code should be compiled and attached as a reference script to UTXO.

-- You can check the [example V-function](https://github.com/input-output-hk/partner-chains-smart-contracts/blob/master/onchain/src/TrustlessSidechain/ExampleVFunction.hs) in the partner-chains-smart-contracts repository.
+- For reference, you can check the [example V-function](https://github.com/input-output-hk/partner-chains-smart-contracts/blob/master/onchain/src/TrustlessSidechain/ExampleVFunction.hs) in the partner-chains-smart-contracts repository.

 After compilation, include the script as a CBOR in the reference.json: